Building Phonics and Fluency Skills

 • Why did people use wells long ago?

-F. Comprehension
+G. Comprehension

 Prepare 3 comprehension questions for students to think about as they read.
+Aim for a fact question, an inferential question, and a vocabulary-in-context question.

-G. Dictation
+H. Dictation

 Using the words and sentences selected above, plan a dictation activity that includes: